ironsight-consulting-group/ironsight-ui/README.md

-# Ironsight Consulting Group UI
+# Ironsight Therapeutics UI

-This is the landing page for the Ironsight Consulting Group, available at www.ironsightgroup.com.
+This is the landing page for Ironsight Therapeutics, available at www.ironsightgroup.com.

 ### Development Environment